djalbat/necessary/README.md

 * The `post()` function behaves almost identically to the `get()` function, with the following differences.

 It sends a `POST` rather than a `GET` request.
-There is an additional `body` argument that comes before the `callabck` argument and after the `headers` argument, which is again optional. .
+There is an additional `body` argument that comes before the `callabck` argument and after the `headers` argument, which is again optional.
 If the `headers` argument does not have a `content-type` property then one will be provided with the value of `application/json`.
 If the `content-type` property of the `headers` argument is set to `application/json` then the `body` argument is assumed to be a plain old JavaScript object and is stringified as JSON.
+In these cases the `content-length` header will also be set if one is not present already.

 ```
 const host = "...",